Blythe, California: Sports

 The Blythe Heat was a winter professional minor league baseball team of the Arizona Winter League, and also a member of the Arizona Summer League, but the leagues folded in 2017.
-They play on Alexander Field in Todd Park facing the Palo Verde College.
+They play on Alexander Field in Todd Park.
 Some games of the Lake Havasu Heat (folded in 2009) of the semi-pro Pacific Southwest Baseball League played in Blythe during the summer months.

 Public services

 State and federal agencies

 State facilities in the town include the following: